 Every year the Translation Exchange trains university students to design and deliver creative translation workshops in schools: our Creative Translation Ambassadors programme.
 In 2019 we worked with education researcher Clementine Beauvais to investigate the impact of these collaborative workshops on young language learners.
 The findings were published in an article in 2020 co-authored by Beauvais and Translation Exchange Director Charlotte Ryland: access the article here.

 In 2021, due to the pandemic, our ambassador workshops were delivered in class by teachers, via asynchronous videos, ppt presentations, and worksheets produced by the ambassadors.
-During that year we worked with education researcher Clare Savory to investigate pupil and teacher responses to the workshops.
-Our findings will be published here soon.
+During that year we worked with education researcher Clare Savory to investigate pupil and teacher responses to the workshops: Creative Translation In The Classroom Report

 In January 2019 we held a forum for practitioners and researchers of creative translation in schools, at a very early stage in the development of the field.